jankeromnes/Gaudi-In-a-Day/README.md

 * Map of where the hot attractions are and how to get to them
 * Reviews

+## Design
+The theme of this project is called Gaudi In a Day.
+It will be based on his architecture.

+Fonts: I have chose **Nato Sans**, I have chose this font as it is simple and easy to read from.
+Colours: Colours I am going with chosen colours from the mosiac in the landing pages which will range from oranges, reds and blues.
+They stand out nicely with the white that the rest of the site will be.
+Images: Will be selected carefully of 3 buildings from Antonio Gaudis collection and most well known work.
 ## Technologies Used

 Below are a list of the programming languages, technologies and frameworks used for this website: